HaikuTeam/animator/QA.md

-I can instantiate an element, cut it, undo the cut, and then select and move the element without crash After undoing, I can make on-stage changes beyond the max defined frame I can undo a deletion of an element and things still work normally I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break If my component has a playing time of more than `0`, undo/redo doesn't play the timeline
+I can instantiate an element, cut it, undo the cut, and then select and move the element without crash After undoing, I can make on-stage changes beyond the max defined frame I can undo a deletion of an element and things still work normally I can select multiple elements and delete them without a crash I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break If my component has a playing time of more than `0`, undo/redo doesn't play the timeline